robytecoder/CyberSecurityLab/home.md

 To attempt exploiting the potential **IDOR vulnerability**, Burp Suite's Intruder can be utilized.
 The `/cdn-cgi/login/admin.php?content=accounts&id=2` resource is identified from Burp Suite's HTTP history and then sent to Intruder for testing.

-The `id` parameter value is chosen as the payload and a custom list of 50 sequential numbers is generated in the options.
+The `id` value is chosen as the payload and a custom list of 50 sequential numbers is generated in the options.
 This method is intended to test the possibility of unauthorized access to other resources.
 By setting the request to always follow redirections and intercept _on_, the attack begins.

 ![Photo of Intruder](images/intruder.png)